awsdocs/amazon-redshift-developer-guide/doc_source/loading-data-from-remote-hosts.md

   You will provide commands that the Amazon Redshift cluster will run on the hosts to generate the text output\.
 After the cluster connects to a host, the COPY command runs the commands, reads the text from the hosts' standard output, and loads the data in parallel into an Amazon Redshift table\.
 The text output must be in a form that the COPY command can ingest\.
 For more information, see [Preparing your input data](t_preparing-input-data.md)
 + Access to the hosts from your computer\.

   For an Amazon EC2 instance, you will use an SSH connection to access the host\.
-You will need to access the host to add the Amazon Redshift cluster's public key to the host's authorized keys file\.
+You must access the host to add the Amazon Redshift cluster's public key to the host's authorized keys file\.
 + A running Amazon Redshift cluster\.

   For information about how to launch a cluster, see [Amazon Redshift Getting Started Guide](https://docs.aws.amazon.com/redshift/latest/gsg/)\.

 ## Loading data process<a name="load-from-host-process"></a>

 This section walks you through the process of loading data from remote hosts\.
-The following sections provide the details you need to accomplish each step\.
+The following sections provide the details that that you must accomplish in each step\.
 + **[Step 1: Retrieve the cluster public key and cluster node IP addresses](load-from-host-steps-retrieve-key-and-ips.md)**

   The public key enables the Amazon Redshift cluster nodes to establish SSH connections to the remote hosts\.
 You will use the IP address for each cluster node to configure the host security groups or firewall to permit access from your Amazon Redshift cluster using these IP addresses\.